Hayden Tee: Cabaret

 Tee won the New York Award at the 2002 Sydney Cabaret Convention.
 His New York cabaret debut was at Don't Tell Mamma on 46th Street in Hell's Kitchen.

 His debut solo cabaret show, "Me to a Tee" was performed to great acclaim in Sydney, Auckland and New York.
-His next cabaret show, Quarterlife Crisis was performed in Sydney ("pizzazz and potential"), Melbourne and Canberra ("Cabaret at its best" – The Canberra Times, 18 March 2003).
+His next cabaret show, Quarterlife Crisis was performed in Sydney, Melbourne, and Canberra.

 Muftee, Tee's chat/cabaret/tonight show, opened at the Stables Theatre in May 2003 and was hailed as "Australia's cult cabaret hit" by The Sydney Morning Herald.
 This late-night show featured stars of Australia's musical theatre as guests.
-Originally planned as a three-week run, Muftee went on to play to packed houses for a record breaking seven months.
+Originally planned as a three-week run, Muftee went on to play to packed houses for a record-breaking seven months.

 Next was a short season at Kabarett Voltaire of his new cabaret, Hayden Tee.
 In December 2003, he was in New York again, performing Hayden Tee and Muftee at Mamma Rose's.
 The show was described by New York Post columnist Liz Smith as "wild and zany".
 During Muftee's run in New York Tee had the opportunity of performing opposite Stephen Schwartz, John Bucchino, Avenue Q's John Tartaglia, Julie Wilson and Brent Barrett.

 Whilst in New York, Tee released his first CD, which has been voted by Cabaret Hotline as one of the best five male vocal releases of the year.

 In Sydney, Muftee returned in February for a six-week season at The Stables.
-He then played Kabarett Voltaire and Melbourne's Butterfly Club with his cabaret show, Hayden Tee and toured this show for a return season at Villa Caprese and Parramatta Riverside theatres.
+He then played Kabarett Voltaire and Melbourne's Butterfly Club with his cabaret show, Hayden Tee and toured this show for a return season at Villa Caprese and Riverside Theatres Parramatta.
 His show The Gin is Cold...But the Piano Is Hot, which focused on the music of Kander and Ebb, has played around Australia.

 In 2008 he appeared at the Metropolitan Room in New York City in his self-titled one man show.

-Since 2010
+In 2019, Tee released "Face to Face" on Broadway Records.
+The musical theatre album includes a song featuring John Owen-Jones and arrangements by Nigel Ubrihien.